 If you are adding the cream cheese icing on top, I recommend storing them in an airtight container in the refrigerator.
 If you use the simple vanilla icing, then you can store them in an airtight container at room temperature.
 They should stay fresh for 3 to 4 days.

 - Make sure to let the scalded milk mixture cool to about 110°F before mixing in the flour, yeast, and egg.

-- Use unwaxed unflavored dental floss to easily slice the cinnamon rolls!
+- Use unwaxed unflavored dental floss to easily slice them!
 I place the dental floss under the roll of dough, cross it over, then pull tightly for clean slices.

-- Keep an eye on the cinnamon rolls and cover them loosely with a piece of foil if needed so they don’t brown too much on top.
+- Keep an eye on them and cover loosely with a piece of foil if needed so they don’t brown too much on top.

 - 5 tablespoons (62 grams) granulated sugar